 If you’re new to importing, the idea can be intimidating: where can you get the materials, what are the regulations, how do you protect your money and how do you get them here?

-On December 13, join WeBC Business Advisor Archana Samtani Singhania for a conversation with women business owners who import materials or packaging for their products.
+In this recording, WeBC Business Advisor Archana Samtani Singhania sat down for a conversation with women business owners who import materials or packaging for their products.

 - How to identify and source raw materials for importing